Office of the Associate Dean of Students

 Marcelo Vazquez, Ed.
 D.

-As the associate dean of students, Marcelo Vazquez oversees the departments of New Student Initiatives, the Office of Student Conduct, the Tutoring Center, Fraternity & Sorority Life and Student Persistent Research.
+As the associate dean of students, Marcelo Vazquez oversees the departments of New Student Initiatives, the Office of Student Conduct, the University Victims Advocate, Fraternity & Sorority Life, Student Persistent Research and the Nevada Career Studio.

 "My role is focused on making sure students feel part of the fabric of the University by working on three key areas: inclusivity, persistence and graduation," he says.
 "I'll coordinate with the five departments I oversee to strengthen a 'College Graduation Culture.'"